ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

    - `v001` _(or whatever you put in your template)_: Will allow you to use a specific version of the product.

-4. `representation=usd`: This part of the path is very important; it sets the file "extension" that the resolver will search for.
-You can use everything that you can upload to the server.
+   `representation=usd`: a Publish in AYON can have multiple representations
+   aka: the same character might be published in Usd and Fbx so that the texturing department can use the Fbx while the Lighting department uses the Usd.
+For the resolver we need to pin this to usd as we don't support Fbx and co.

 All together, you will get an asset path like this.
 This asset path can be used inside of USD and will be resolved by the asset Resolver.